alexander-po-marketing/description-generator/README.md

    python scripts/interface_server.py --host 0.0.0.0 --port 8000
    ```

 2. Open http://localhost:8000/ in your browser.
+(The server now serves the `interface/` directory as its static root.)

 The UI suggests paths from `inputs/`, `outputs/`, and `logs/`, exposes overwrite/continue safeguards, and displays stdout/stderr from the underlying CLI run.